 Although the evidence suggests otherwise, fire resistance is still a primary and consistent point of concern in relation to the performance of mass timber buildings.
 We recognize the apprehension to adoption and decided to debunk this myth by conducting a series of live fire demonstration tests to educate stakeholders and the broader community.
-The Canadian Wood Council has partnered with CHM Fire Consultants, Natural Resources Canada (NRCan), the National Research Council of Canada (NRC), Ontario Ministry of Natural resources and Forestry, BC Forest Innovations Investment, FPInnovtions, and GHL among others, in this endeavor.
+The Canadian Wood Council has partnered with BC Forest Innovations Investment,CHM Fire Consultants, Natural Resources Canada (NRCan), the National Research Council of Canada (NRC), Ontario Ministry of Natural Resources and Forestry, GHL Consultants and FPInnovations, among others, in this endeavor.

 The project represents an opportunity for the mass timber community to support education, research, sharing of information, and ultimately, approval of projects, in regulatory environments that are apprehensive and do not yet have a robust understanding of the fire performance of mass timber buildings.
-Large scale fire testing will likely be done in 2022 in Ottawa, and smaller fire tests in Vancouver; each are scaled to meet regional needs.
-We also hope to gather evidence on rehabilitation and repair costs after this type of fire event.
+Large scale fire testing will likely be done in 2021 in Ottawa, and smaller fire tests in Vancouver; each are scaled to meet regional needs.
+We also hope to gather information on rehabilitation and repair costs after this type of fire event.
 Stay tuned for upcoming announcements!